Proverbs 11 – Blessings to the Righteous and Upright

 How much more the ungodly and the sinner.

 a.
-If the righteous will be recompenses on the earth: We see that many times God’s righteous men and woman see at least something of the reward of their righteousness while they are still on the earth.
+If the righteous will be recompensed on the earth: We see that many times God’s righteous men and women see at least something of the reward of their righteousness while they are still on the earth.
 A righteous life is a blessed life.

 b.
 How much more the ungodly and the sinner: The righteous will receive their reward, and often on this earth.
 It is sobering to consider how much more is this true of the ungodly and the sinner.

 (c) 2020 The Enduring Word Bible Commentary by David Guzik – firstname.lastname@example.org